encode/encode.github.io/_posts/2020-06-30-python-async-frameworks-beyond-developer-tribalism.md

 What we're actually interested in is how *efficiently* we can interleave multiple concurrent tasks.
 In I/O bound systems co-operative concurrency (async) performs more efficiently under high concurrency than threaded concurrency (sync).
 Again, not contentious.

 Again - Async Python is not faster.
 It *is* more efficient.
-Which will *tend* to mean that on I/O bound systems, the latency will *continue* to remain low even as level of concurrency increases.
+Which will *tend* to mean that on I/O bound systems, the latency will *continue* to remain low even as the level of concurrency increases.

 ### ★ There are no good benchmarks.